MStewart0218/Kickstarter-Analysis/README.md

 #### What are some limitations of this dataset?
     1. Data limitations are reflected in the Canceled Plays- Outcomes Based on Goal data since there are no canceled campaigns that met any of the goal ranges.
     2. Data is also not drilled down to “US” only campaigns and could limit the overall assessment by not providing a clear analysis of the US theater and play campaign demographic.
+    3. The Mode = 3 for the Canceled Theater Outcomes by Launch Date and show 5 out of 12 months (Feb, Mar, May, Nov, Dec) campaigns were canceled in Parent Category “Theater”.
+Other contributing factors may have played a role in why plays were cancelled (i.e. region, weather, etc).
+This is not visible within the dataset.

 #### What are some other possible tables and/or graphs that we could create?
     1. We could create a statistical table to show the Goal outcomes for “successful”, “failed”, and canceled” for parent category “Theater” or subcategory “Plays”.
 The table would show the Mean, Median, Standard Deviation, Upper Quartile, Lower Quartile, IQR, Q1 Boundary, and Q3 Boundary.